ramelaaa/Pharmacy/Returns/SalvageVsHazardous.md

  - Manufacturer stock packages greater than 1 year past expiration
  - Items blocked from salvage return (Blocked pop-up message received when trying to return items to a salvage claim)
  - Patient return/quality event

+For any item that cannot be added to a Salvage claim or is no longer in the system, the item must be added to a hazardous claim, with a printed out log.
+The item must be logged down with as much information as possible.